christiskatsouris/ivxPredictive/README.md

 ### 1980's

 - Cavanagh, C. (1985).
 Roots local to unity.
 Manuscript, Harvard University, Department of Economics.
+- Cumberland, W. G., & Sykes, Z. M. (1982).
+Weak convergence of an autoregressive process used in modeling population growth.
+Journal of Applied Probability, 19(2), 450-455.
 - Chan, N. H., & Wei, C. Z. (1987).
 Asymptotic inference for nearly nonstationary AR (1) processes.
 The Annals of Statistics, 1050-1063.
 - Chan, N. H. (1988).
 The parameter inference for nearly nonstationary time series.
 Journal of the American Statistical Association, 83(403), 857-862.
 - Dickey, D. A., & Fuller, W. A. (1981).
 Likelihood ratio statistics for autoregressive time series with a unit root.
 Econometrica: journal of the Econometric Society, 1057-1072.